akochkinbyrewerk/docs/Kiosk/en/F.A.Q. [en].md

 1. Trovemat software prints receipt for the client with payment details (transferred amount, wallet, etc)
 1. Client receives SMS with transactionId (if available) of the performed operation, which can be checked in the corresponding blockchain

-## Can you describe the main flow-chart for a Trovemat software?
+## Can you describe the main flow-chart for a Trovemat?
 How can you describe the flow of the money?

 !["Scheme Trovemat flow of funds"](https://github.com/trovemat/docs/blob/master/Kiosk/en/img/Trovemat%20flow%20of%20funds.png)